Living in Indonesia, A Site for Expatriates

 Bazaars are a big part of the pre-holiday season's festivities each year, and eagerly awaited and enjoyed by the expatriate community at large!

-The traditional German Christmas bazaar or Christkindlmarkt (Die Brucke) will be held on November 19, 2011 at the Hotel Aryaduta Jakarta (near Monas), from 3:00 to 8:00 pm.
-In the "Futterkrippe" you will find lots of typical German food (Sauerkraut, potato salad, sausages and other meat dishes) and in the "Backstube" lots of delicious, homemade cakes.
-Lebkuchen and other typical sweets from Germany will be on sale and, in addition, many vendors will offer their products.
-Look also for Raffle Tickets, Mulled Wine & Sparkling Wine, Typical German Foods, Christmas Decorations & handicrafts, Christmas Cookies and hHomemade cakes.
+The traditional German Christkindl-Markt (Die Brucke) will be held on December TBA at Hotel Atlet Century Senayan, from 1:00 to 9:00 pm.
+In the "Futterkrippe" you will find lots of typical German food and in the "Backstube" lots of delicious, homemade cakes.
+Lebkuchen and other typical German sweets will be on sale and, in addition, many vendors will offer their products.
+The bazaar features a Lucky Draw, Mulled & Sparkling Wine, German Food, Christmas Decorations & Handicrafts, Christmas Cookies, and homemade cakes.
+Proceeds from the bazaar go to charity projects of "Die Brucke".
+For more information, contact bruecke@die-bruecke-jakarta.org.

-The American Women’s Association (AWA) holds their Fall Charity Bazaar each year with over 150 vendors offering their wares.
-The 2010 Bazaar will be held on October 11, 2010 at the Gran Melia Hotel, Kuningan from 10:00 AM until 5:00 PM.
-Entrance donation: Rp 50,000, includes light snack and coffee/tea.
-For more information, call the AWA Center at 718-1877.
+The American Women’s Association (AWA) holds their Fall Charity Bazaar each year with vendors from all over Indonesia offering their wares.
+The Bazaar will be held on October TBA at the Century Park Hotel from 9:00 AM until 5:00 PM.
+Entrance donation: Rp 50,000.

-The Women’s International Club (WIC) Annual Charity Bazaar will be held on December 1st (invitation only) and December 2nd (open to the public) at the Jakarta Convention Center.
-This bazaar is somewhat different than all of the others as many embassies and national groups participate, selling goods that are specialties from their home countries.
-The first day of the WIC bazaar is for invited guests and WIC members only and the second day is open to the public.
+The Women’s International Club (WIC) 50th Annual Annual Charity Bazaar will be held on November TBA at the Jakarta Convention Center, Hall B. This bazaar is somewhat different than all of the others as almost 45 embassies and over 200 business and food stalls participate, selling goods that are specialties from their home countries.
+The first day of the WIC bazaar is for invited guests and WIC members only and the second day is open to the public (entry Rp 10,000).

 It sounds as though there will be plenty of opportunities to shop ‘til we drop again this pre-holiday bazaar season!